UladzislauBlok/AccountService/README.md

 Available features with authentication for User:
 1) Getting the salary data (GET /api/empl/payment), the query can be with the parameter (period), then the data about salarie for this period will be returned, when you make a query without the parameter, the data about all salaries will be returned

+Available features with authentication for Auditor:
+1) Getting a list of logs (GET /api/security/events/)

 The data is stored in a PostgreSQL database.
 Password is stored as Hash